Ontario New Democratic Party

-The Ontario New Democratic Party (NDP; Nouveau Parti démocratique de l'Ontario, NPD) is a social democratic political party in Ontario, Canada.
+The Ontario New Democratic Party (NDP; Nouveau Parti démocratique de l'Ontario, NPD) is a social democratic provincial political party in Ontario, Canada.
 The party sits on the centre-left of the political spectrum.
-It is Ontario’s provincial section of the federal New Democratic Party.
+It is Ontario's provincial section of the federal New Democratic Party.
 The party has formed the Official Opposition in Ontario since the 2018 general election.

 It was formed in October 1961 from the Co-operative Commonwealth Federation (Ontario Section) (Ontario CCF) and the Ontario Federation of Labour (OFL).

 For many years, the Ontario NDP was the most successful provincial NDP branch outside the national party's western heartland.
-It had its first breakthrough under its first leader, Donald C. MacDonald in the 1967 provincial election, when the party elected 20 Members of Provincial Parliament (MPPs) to the Ontario Legislative Assembly.
+It had its first breakthrough under its first leader, Donald C. MacDonald in the 1967 provincial election, when the party elected 20 members of Provincial Parliament (MPPs) to the Ontario Legislative Assembly.
 After the 1970 leadership convention, Stephen Lewis became leader, and guided the party to Official Opposition status in 1975, the first time since the Ontario CCF did it twice in the 1940s.
 After the party's disappointing performance in the 1977 provincial election, that included losing second party status, Lewis stepped down and Michael Cassidy was elected leader in 1978.
 Cassidy led the party through the 1981 election and stepped down following the disappointing results.

 In 1982, Bob Rae was elected leader.
 Under his leadership, in 1985, the party held the balance-of-power with the signing of an accord with the newly elected Ontario Liberal Party minority government.
 After the 1987 Ontario general election, the NDP became the Official Opposition again.
 The 1990 Ontario general election surprisingly produced the NDP's breakthrough first government in 1990.
 The victory produced the first NDP provincial government east of Manitoba.